 Place the paper on the mat and with a brayer or scraper smooth out the paper so there are no bubbles and the material is well adhered to the mat.

 Install pen on clamp “A” and blade on clamp “B.”

 Load mat to Cricut and press the flashing button to start the cut.
 Once finished, unload the mat and remove the paper by bending your mat.

-Set cuts aside, be careful to not lose the letters!
+Set cuts aside, and be careful to not lose the letters!

 Cutting Mat 2

-For the second mat you need a scoring tool and fine point blade.
+For the second mat, you need a scoring tool and the fine point blade.

 If you have a Cricut Maker, the scoring wheel will be the default option; if you want to change it for the “scoring stylus” (as I did), click on “Edit tools” to select it.

 Important when Using the Wheel & Cricut Maker: You need to install it in clamp “B” and score first.
 When Design Space brings notification to change tool, install fine point blade.

 For this tutorial, I used the Scoring Stylus, go ahead and install it on clamp “A” and the fine point blade on clamp “B.”